calvarado2004/px-libvirt-ubuntu2004/README.md

 # Prerequisites

-Install Vagrant and Virtualbox on Linux or macOS hosts\
+Install Vagrant and Libvirt on Linux hosts.
+Sorry, macOS is not supported by Libvirt yet.\
 \
 -64GB of RAM recommended.\
 -12CPUs recommended.\